Home

 (Many of this subgenre's books are written for particular groups of children, by interest or background.)

 Picture Books are vividly illustrated, and have minimal printed text.
 These are intended for a parent, teacher, or caregiver to read aloud.
-In recent times these books have gained more variety, with different lifestyles and ethnic groups appearing within.
-(Concurrently, a few have become controversial with parents.)
+These books have gained more variety, with different lifestyles and ethnic groups appearing within.
+(These books are intended for infants and toddlers.)

 Pop-Up Picture Books are physically more complex, with cardboard and other three-dimensional structures affixed between the leaves.
 These are intended to please and interest the youngsters, as an adult reads aloud, or when they're playing directly with the book.